-Head of power to Graffiti Vandalism Act 2016: Delegate: s.16 Delegation by local government Power that enables a delegation to be made Express Power or Duty Graffiti Vandalism Act 2016: Delegated: s.28 Notice of entry s.29 Entry under warrant Function: 1.
-Authority to give notice of an intended entry to the owner or This is a precis only. occupier of land, premises or thing, specifying the purpose for Delegates must act with which entry is required [s.28]. full understanding of the 2.
-Authority to obtain a warrant to enable entry onto any land, legislation and conditions premises or thing for the purposes of this Act [s.29]. relevant to this delegation.
+Head of power to Graffiti Vandalism Act 2016: Delegate: s.16 Delegation by local government Power that enables a 5.
+To Dologation by local government delegation to be made Express Power or Duty Graffiti Vandalism Act 2016: Delegated: s.28 Notice of entry - s.29 Entry under warrant Function: Authority to give notice of an intended entry to the owner or This is a precis only. occupier of land, premises or thing, specifying the purpose for Delegates must act with which entry is required [s.28]. full understanding of the 2 Authority to obtain a superment to another output and legislation and conditions 2.
+Authority to obtain a warrant to enable entry onto any land, relevant to this delegation. premises or thing for the purposes of this Act [s.29].
 Council Conditions on Nil. this Delegation: Express Power to Sub- Graffiti Vandalism Act 2016: Delegate: s.17 Delegation by CEO of local government